taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 10

-Iúna: **"Hi, I'm Iúna("Aye-*oo*-nah").
+Woman leading the UN delegation: **"Hi, I'm Amelie Kauffman, and with me are Javier Fuentes-Conte and Esteban Maranon."**

+Iúna: **"I'm Iúna*.
 Thanks for bringing the new protocols from São Paulo."**

+* *pronounced "Aye-**oo**-nah"*

 Dr. Kauffmann: **"You know, you'd get these updates a lot faster if you'd just get a body mod..."**

 Iúna gives the delegation from the World Health Organization a kind smile.

-Iúna: **"Dr. Kauffmann, I must admit that I'm adamantly opposed to body modifications and SynTh implants.
-I'm extremely grateful that you've taken the time to travel all this way from DC."**
+Iúna: **"Dr. Kauffmann, I must admit that I'm adamantly opposed to body mods and SynTh implants...I'm extremely grateful that you've taken the time to travel all this way from DC."**

-Dr. Kauffmann: **"We were already in Boston, so it wasn't far.
-Besides, I've wanted to thank you in person.
-No one can beat your [MERV ratings](https://en.wikipedia.org/wiki/Minimum_efficiency_reporting_value)...I've got your organzas in every window of my house."**
+Dr. Kauffmann: **"It's alright, we were in Boston this morning anway...besides, I wanted to thank you in person.
+No one beats your [MERV* ratings](https://en.wikipedia.org/wiki/Minimum_efficiency_reporting_value)...I've got your organzas in every window of my house."**

+* *MERV= Minimum efficiency reporting value*

 Iúna: **"Just doing what we can.
 What's happening in Boston?"**